emqx/emqx-docs/en_US/gateway/gateway.md

 In 5.0, gateways can be enabled and configured directly in the Dashboard.

-It is also managed using the HTTP API, e.g.
+It is also managed using the HTTP API or emqx.conf, e.g:

+:::: tabs type:card

+::: tab HTTP API

 ```bash
 curl -X 'POST' 'http://127.0.0.1:18083/api/v5/gateway' \
   -u admin:public \